-Voyager II names itself after the 1977 NASA space program that sent two probes into interstellar space to study the Outer Solar system.
+Voyager II names itself from the 1977 NASA space program that sent two probes into interstellar space to study the Outer Solar system.
 Informed heavily by the framework, methodologies, and philosophy of this program, as well as the “Golden Record” vinyl placed in each probe, my ongoing photo-based practice involves creating fictional photographs and constructions that document people, places, and communal experiences in my home region of D.C., Maryland, and Virginia.
 I aim to use the framework of the practice as a collaborative method of picture-making and indexing a broad array of individual and collective experiences between friends, family, and the larger DMV community.

 Dark Light